dcbaker/cython/docs/src/userguide/extension_types.rst

   Cannot convert 'my_c_struct *' to Python object

-This is because Cython cannot automatically convert a pointer to a Python object, unlike with native types like ``int``.
+This is because Cython0 cannot automatically convert a pointer to a Python object, unlike with native types like ``int``.

-Note that for native types, Cython will copy the value and create a new Python object while in the above case, data is not copied and deallocating memory is a responsibility of the extension class.
+Note that for native types, Cython0 will copy the value and create a new Python object while in the above case, data is not copied and deallocating memory is a responsibility of the extension class.